mewsika/mewsika/README.md

-- 👋 Hi, I’m @mewsika
+- 👋 Hi, I’m @mewsika, but you can call me Mew !!!
-- 👀 I’m interested in ...
+- 👀 I’m interested in not failing in life, thanks.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python & javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on [REDACTED]
-- 📫 How to reach me ...
+- 📫 How to reach me...find me on Discord if you dare :peepoconcerned:

 <!---
 mewsika/mewsika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.